10 – Fool For The Bright Lights

 # 7 – Rollin’ Home

 The band rocks out on this one called “Rollin’ Home.”
 The song was released on the album entitled Gold Plated.
 The album was released in 1976.
-This was the band’s biggest selling album.
+This was the band’s biggest-selling album.
 It was also their highest charting record.
 The song “Rollin’ Home” was composed by Derek Holt.
 Pete Haycock’s slide guitar playing reminds me greatly of Lynyrd Skynyrd.

 # 6 – Mean Old World

 Landing in the number six spot on our Top 10 Climax Blues Band Songs list, we present the superb song “Mean Old World.”
 We are going back to the beginning on this one.
 The song was released on the band’s debut album, The Climax Chicago Blues Band, released in 1969.
 “Mean Old World” was the opening track on the album.
-The song was composed by Big Bill Bronzy, who was a 1903 Mississippi born guitar player.
+The song was composed by Big Bill Broonzy, who was a 1903 Mississippi-born guitar player.
 He wrote the song “Mean Old World” in 1931.

 # 5 – Long Lovin’ Man